What’s shifting beneath your rankings, and why most strategies won’t survive it.

 4. Content Authenticity Is the New Authority

-With AI-generated content flooding SERPs, the differentiator in 2025 is no longer length, format, or even speed—it’s realness.
+With AI-generated content flooding SERPs, the differentiator in 2025 is no longer length, format, or even speed.
+It’s realness.

 Google is doubling down on E-E-A-T: Experience, Expertise, Authoritativeness, and Trustworthiness.